cjwoodruff50/ASVpaper/README.md

 The code has been written to run any of 21 datasets, and could be modified relatively straightforwardly to process other datasets, whether from real sequenced microbiomes or simulated reads of microbiomes.
 In the following we detail how to run one of the simulated read datasets and one of the real sequenced datasets.

+### Initial set up for running code
+  1. Create two blastn databases - one having rRNA operon (rrn) sequences of strains, the other having rrn operon sequences for both organisms only resolved to species level as well as those at strain level.
+This is done simply by downloading the files  blastn_
+  2.

 ### Running Simulated reads dataset mockKB_rrn_C11
  1. Ensure that the following code scripts are in the **basepath** directory:-
     * badread_mKB.sh